Quechua people: Foods and crops

 Pachamanca, a Quechua word for a pit cooking technique used in Peru, includes several types of meat such as chicken, beef, pork, lamb, and/or mutton; tubers such as potatoes, sweet potatoes, yucca, uqa/ok’a (oca in Spanish), and mashwa; other vegetables such as maize/corn and fava beans; seasonings; and sometimes cheese in a small pot and/or tamales.

-Guinea pigs are also sometimes raised for meat.
+Guinea pigs are also raised for meat.
 Other foods and crops include the meat of llamas and alpacas as well as beans, barley, hot peppers, coriander, and peanuts.

 Examples of recent persecution of Quechuas

-Up to the present time Quechuas continue to be victims of political conflicts and ethnic persecution.
+Up to the present time, Quechuas continue to be victims of political conflicts and ethnic persecution.
 In the internal conflict in Peru in the 1980s between the government and Sendero Luminoso about three-quarters of the estimated 70,000 death toll were Quechuas, whereas the war parties were without exception whites and mestizos (people with mixed descent from both Natives and Spaniards).

-The forced sterilization policy under Alberto Fujimori affected almost exclusively Quechua and Aymara women, a total exceeding 200,000.
-Sterilization program lasted for over 5 years between 1996 and 2001.
+The forced sterilization policy under Peruvian president Alberto Fujimori affected almost exclusively Quechua and Aymara women, a total of about 270,000 (and 22,000 men) according to official figures.
+The sterilization program lasted for over five years between 1996 and 2001.
 During this period, women were coerced into forced sterilization.
 Sterilizations were often performed under dangerous and unsanitary conditions, as the doctors were pressured to perform operations under unrealistic government quotas, which made it impossible to properly inform women and receive their consent.
 The Bolivian film director Jorge Sanjinés dealt with the issue of forced sterilization in 1969 in his Quechua-language feature film Yawar Mallku.

 Quechuas have been left out of their nation's regional economic growth in recent years.
 The World Bank has identified eight countries on the continent to have some of the highest inequality rates in the world.
 The Quechuas have been subject to these severe inequalities, as many of them have a much lower life expectancy than the regional average, and many communities lack access to basic health services.

 Perceived ethnic discrimination continues to play a role at the parliamentary level.
 When the newly elected Peruvian members of parliament Hilaria Supa Huamán and María Sumire swore their oath of office in Quechua—for the first time in the history of Peru in an Indigenous language—the Peruvian parliamentary president Martha Hildebrandt and the parliamentary officer Carlos Torres Caro refused their acceptance.